Rajim Kumbh Mela

-Rajim Kumbh (Devanagari: राजिम कुम्भ or राजिम कुंभ) is an annual Hindu pilgrimage held in Rajim, located in Gariyaband district, Chhattisgarh, India.
-The pilgrimage is similar to the traditional pilgrim fairs like those held in Haridwar and Allahabad.
+Rajim Kumbh Mela (Devanagari: राजिम कुम्भ मेला) is an annual Hindu pilgrimage held in Rajim, located in Gariaband district, Chhattisgarh, India.
+The pilgrimage is similar to the traditional pilgrim fairs like those held in Haridwar and Prayagaraj.
 Like them, it's a kumbh, where devotees flock in to bathe en masse in sacred rivers to wash off their sins and attain redemption.

 Rajim has long been a hotspot for the Vaishnavites.
 It is also a known Shaiva dharma centre.
 It was also a camping station on the pilgrimage route to other pilgrim centres in the vicinity.
 The ritual of Kalpwas is performed at Rajim just like it is at Allahabad.
 The religious congregation at Rajim performs a ceremony known as the 'fifth Kumbh' similar to the traditional 'Punni mela' observed every year at the famous Rajiv Lochan temple located near the holy confluence of the Mahanadi, Pairi and Sondur rivers in Rajim.

-The Rajim kumbh is celebrated every year during February-March for about 15 days.
+The Rajim Kumbh Mela is celebrated every year during February–March for about 15 days.
 The kumbh is attended by thousands of devotees and saints from various parts of India and abroad.

 The Kumbh was brought to much spotlight with significant investment by the local government and especially by the efforts of the present state minister for Agriculture Shri Brijmohan Agrawal who have raised the stature of the kumbh in the country by personally investing in the fair and its infrastructure giving it a modern template without losing its Vedic spirit.

 History

-Rajim Kumbh is been celebrated as a proper kumbh since being brought forth into the limelight by the efforts of both the state and central government.
-Though significantly it is a huge kumbh and regarded as the ‘5’th kumbh, the Rajim Kumbh missed the coverage and the limelight the major kumbh festivals have received.
+Rajim Kumbh Mela has been celebrated as a proper kumbh since being brought forth into the limelight by the efforts of both the state and central government.
+Though significantly it is a huge Kumbh Mela and regarded as the ‘5’th Kumbh Mela, the Rajim Kumbh Mela missed the coverage and the limelight the major kumbh festivals have received.

-Patrons of Rajim Kumbh
+Patrons of Rajim Kumbh Mela

 Shri Brijmohan Agrawal is the minister for religious trust and endowments with varied portfolio in the government of Chhattisgarh.
-He has been influential in bringing the Rajim Kumbh to the fore investing in the spiritual and financial aspects of the Kumbh.
-He is highly regarded as the guardian and whole soul of the Rajim Kumbh by the locals as he with his fleet is a regular at the Kumbh and manages the daily affairs and management of the Kumbh.
+He has been influential in bringing the Rajim Kumbh Mela to the fore investing in the spiritual and financial aspects of the Kumbh.
+He is highly regarded as the guardian and whole soul of the Rajim Kumbh Mela by the locals as he with his fleet is a regular at the Kumbh and manages the daily affairs and management of the Kumbh.
 Shri Brijmohan personally takes care of the arrangements of sheltering, lodging and food for thousands of devotees that throng to one of the largest religious congregation in India.
 He has been prompt in divesting the state government as well the centre to invest in the infrastructural development and sustenance of the Kumbh that it accommodate more pilgrims with better conveniences.